-Is Appen a scam or a legit work-from-home opportunity?
+Is Appen a legit work-from-home opportunity or is Appen a scam?
 See my personal experience at this online work-at-home company.

 The Known Appen Scam